 - INPUT R = Audio input Right channel

 1 x 2 Header Breakout (Power Connections)

 - Power+ = 2.5 – 5.5V power input.
 5V is recommended

 - ROUT- = Connect to right speaker ‘-‘

 - ROUT+ = Connect to right speaker ‘+’

 - LOUT- = Connect to left speaker ‘-‘

 - LOUT+ = Connect to left speaker ‘+’

 Note: The stereo speaker outputs use 2 dedicated ‘+/-‘ wires for each speaker.
-Do not try to tie the two ‘-‘ lines (ROUT- and LOUT-) together or you will destroy the module.
+Do not try to tie the two ‘-‘ lines (ROUT- and LOUT-) together or to system ground or you will destroy the module.